 At the Moody Center, multiple window cutouts pepper the brick walls to introduce natural light into spaces along the top floor and maintain the idea of transparency.

+The Moody Center for the Arts at Rice University, designed by West Coast architect Michael Maltzan.
 The starburst feature here marks the entrance to the gallery just below.

 Curator Kimberly Davenport's inaugural exhibition at Rice University's Moody Center for the Arts features the Dutch collective We Make Carpets.